Regenerating Land in India through Women-led Climate Resilient Farming

 Marathwada, the semi-arid southeastern region of Maharashtra state, is among the most drought-affected regions of India.
 The area is characterized by recurring crop failure, depleted groundwater levels, food insecurity, and uncertain cash flows in the absence of diversified livelihoods, rendering family farming increasingly unviable.
-Despite the climate risks and vulnerabilities experienced by small farmers, formal incentive structures continue to promote water-intensive single cash crops requiring expensive chemical inputs.
+Despite the climate risks and vulnerabilities experienced by small farmers, formal incentive structures continue to promote water-intensive single-cash crops requiring expensive chemical inputs.
 These practices increase the vulnerabilities of grassroots women and their communities to climate change and other types of shocks and stresses.

-Furthermore, women from small and marginal farming households are treated as informal farm laborers.
+Additionally, women from small and marginal farming households are treated as informal farm laborers.
 Despite their contribution to farming, women are not recognized as farmers and are not allowed to make decisions on agriculture as they do not own land.
 Women’s lack of land ownership also means that government institutions -such as agricultural extension departments –do not provide information, technical inputs, subsidies, or credit to women.

 Swayam Shikshan Prayog (SSP), meaning Self-Education for Empowerment, partners with 300,000 grassroots women leaders, reaching six million households in four provinces to build sustainable, resilient, and socially just communities.
 SSP’s programs focus on grassroots women-led solutions in four strategic areas: climate-resilient farming, energy and environment, livelihoods and enterprise, and water, sanitation, health, and nutrition.